winitzki/scall/tutorial/programming_dhall.md

 let TreeText = ∀(r : Type) → (Text → r) → (r → r → r) → r
 ```

-The task is to print a text representation of the tree where branching is indicated via nested parentheses, such as `"((a b) c)"`.
+The task is to compute a `Text`-valued representation of a tree, where branching is indicated via nested parentheses, such as `"((a b) c)"`.
 The result will be a function `printTree` whose code needs to begin like this:

 ```dhall